 Best Practices for the ARE 5.0 – Study Habits

-It’s mid-February, almost 2 months have passed since you made your “I’m finally going to get licensed” New Year’s resolution.
-You’ve purchased some ARE 5.0 study materials.
-By now you have daily study sessions seamlessly integrated into your daily routine, right?
-So you’ve logged over 200 hours of study time.
+You have made the decision to finally get licensed, and purchased some ARE 5.0 study materials.
+You've managed to seamlessly integrate ARE study sessions into your daily routine and logged over 200 hours of study time.
 Or not.

 Life gets busy.
 There are family obligations and work responsibilities.
 Situations occur that are out of our control.
-It’s only natural to get distracted and to be preoccupied when you’re being pulled in so many different directions.
+It’s only natural to get distracted and preoccupied when you’re being pulled in many different directions.

 Procrastination is the bad habit of putting off until the day after tomorrow what should have been done the day before yesterday. - Napoleon Hill

-It doesn’t help when you read about people passing all 6 exams on their first try in just three months.
-In fact, it can make you feel worse, even though logically we know that such an ambition is unrealistic for most people.
+It doesn’t help when you read about people passing all six exams on their first try in just three months.
+In fact, it can make you feel worse, even though logically we know that such an ambition is unrealistic for most of us.